 - Consideration of all data: The players can assess the accuracy and analysis data from the server, so they understand the wheel ratings and the expected profit IF application continued.
-This usually gives the players a clear idea of how accurate the predictions are, so they understand the risks.
+This gives players a clear idea of how accurate the predictions are, so they understand the risks.
 Then they can choose whether or not they want to proceed.

 - Play or moving on: If the players decide not to play, they can focus on another wheel instead.
 But if the players decide to play, then the predictions will be sent to the bettors using covert equipment.

-So before significant money is risked, the players will have a reliable idea of how profitable the wheel is likely to be.
+So before significant money is risked, players have a reliable idea of how profitable the wheel is likely to be.
 Sometimes the edge is very clear, and sometimes not.
 It is up to the players to decide what risks they are prepared to take.
 The operator may send statistical data, but players need to understand the data, what it all means, and any associated risks.

 But even if accuracy is very high, there are other factors that can lead to loss.
 For example, the casino staff may detect the players, then the only option is to leave – regardless of the current bankroll.
 Although even if it did happen, it is easy to recover funds in other casinos.

 A common issue is if the player works alone without any additional players.
 So they may only have time to place 1 bet per spin.
 This is ok for the long-term, but it means in the short-term, you may have a lot of “near wins” (ball lands just next to the prediction).
 This means you can lose money despite having a strong edge.
 It almost never happens if multiple bettors are used because more numbers are covered.
-More details are explained on this page.

 Additional Expenses For Players (Equipment & Mobile Internet Access)